 Northern Montana Care Center is in Havre, Montana.
 This city has a total of 12,638 people.
-With an A overall grade, we ranked this nursing home in the top ten percent of all nursing homes in the nation.
-In addition, this is a hospital-based facility, which is a positive for prospective residents with medical conditions frequently requiring hospitalization.
-Keep reading to see this place's category ratings, which also impressed us.
-You just can't do any better than a straight A profile.
+With an A overall grade, we ranked this nursing home in the top 20 percent of all facilities in the United States.
+In addition, this is a hospital-based facility, which may add peace of mind for prospective patients with significant health conditions.
+Scroll down to see this facility's category grades, which are also quite good.
+It's hard to poke holes in this facility's profile.

 Get our free e-book to learn all about your senior care options.